Proliferative Injections

 Our Proliferative Injection Technique

-A local anesthetic spray desensitizes the area.
+- A local anesthetic spray is applied, desensitizing the area.

-Tylenol (acetaminophen) and heat can be used instead.
+- Tylenol (acetaminophen) and heat can be used instead.

 How the Solution Works